Woman who reported toddler on the side of a highway returns home after going missing

 One witness reported possibly seeing a gray vehicle and a male standing outside of Ms Russell’s car at the time of the incident, according to Hoover police.

+Grainy traffic camera footage appeared to show the moment that Ms Russell turned on her emergency taillights as she called to report the child on the interstate.

-Family members have questioned why authorities did not alert an Ashanti Alert, relying on a similar Amber Alert emergency messaging system for missing children.
+Family members also initially questioned why authorities did not alert an Ashanti Alert, relying on a similar Amber Alert emergency messaging system for missing children.

 Ashanti alerts, named after 19-year-old Ashanti Billie, who was abducted and killed in 2017, are used in critical missing adult cases for those too old for Amber alerts and too young for Silver alerts.

-Note: This story was initially published on 15 July and has been updated with developments